Android Mobile Data Not Working: How to Get Back Online Fast

 How do I know if my carrier is having an outage?

-My data worked this morning and stopped after a system update — what happened?
+My data stopped after a system update.
+What happened?

 System updates can overwrite APN settings.
-Go to Settings > Mobile Network > Advanced > Access Point Names, tap the menu, and choose Reset to default to restore your carrier’s correct values.
+Go to Settings > Mobile Network > Advanced > Access Point Names, tap the menu, and choose Reset to default.
+That is the exact step that restored data on my Pixel after an overnight update.

 Does this work on Samsung, Pixel, and other Android brands?

 Yes.
-The core steps apply to all Android devices, though menu labels differ slightly.
-Samsung uses “Connections” instead of “Network & Internet” and “General Management” instead of “System.”
+The core steps apply to every Android device, though labels differ.
+On the Samsung I fixed, “Connections” replaced “Network & Internet” and “General Management” replaced “System,” but the sequence was identical.

 Conclusion

-Android mobile data failures almost always trace back to a stuck radio, a toggled setting, a corrupted APN, or a carrier-side hiccup — not a broken phone.
-Work through the seven fixes above in order and you’ll be back online in minutes.
-If everything here fails, ask your carrier to re-provision your SIM before considering a factory reset.
+Android mobile data failures almost always trace back to a stuck radio, a flipped toggle, a corrupted APN, or a carrier hiccup, not a broken phone.
+Work down the fixes above in order and you will be back online in minutes.
+Still stuck on connectivity?
+Read my guide on getting Android back on Wi-Fi or, if drops follow a reboot, how to stop an Android reboot loop.